National Diet of Japan Fukushima Nuclear Accident Independent Investigation Commission: Commission findings

-The commission accused the Japanese government, Tepco and nuclear regulators of failing to carry out basic safety measures despite being aware of the risks posed by earthquakes, tsunamis and other events that might cut off power systems.
-Even though the government-appointed Nuclear Safety Commission revised earthquake resistance standards in 2006 and ordered nuclear operators around the country to inspect their reactors, for example, Tepco did not carry out any checks, and regulators did not follow up, the report said.
-Tepco “manipulated its cozy relationship with regulators to take the teeth out of regulations,” the report said.
+The commission accused the Japanese government, TEPCO and nuclear regulators of failing to carry out basic safety measures despite being aware of the risks posed by earthquakes, tsunamis and other events that might cut off power systems.
+For example, the government-appointed Nuclear Safety Commission revised earthquake resistance standards in 2006 and ordered nuclear operators around the country to inspect their reactors, but TEPCO did not carry out any checks, and regulators did not conduct follow ups.
+TEPCO “manipulated its cozy relationship with regulators to take the teeth out of regulations,” the report said.

 Nuclear power plants should have been made more quake-proof, but Japan's nuclear bloc, while reassuring the nation about its safe atomic plants, ignored safeguards that would have helped strengthen the Fukushima facility against a massive, but foreseeable earthquake.
-The Nuclear and Industrial Safety Agency (NISA) did not press Tepco to prepare for a so-called full station blackout — the loss of main and backup power — because the “probability was small.”
-NISA instead asked Tepco to explain why new prevention measures would not be necessary.
+The Nuclear and Industrial Safety Agency (NISA) did not press TEPCO to prepare for a so-called full station blackout — the loss of main and backup power — because the “probability was small.”
+NISA instead asked TEPCO to explain why new prevention measures would not be necessary.
 Regulators and nuclear operators went to painstaking lengths to ignore safety risks at the plant or cover them up.
 They disregarded earlier warnings from outside watchdog groups that earthquakes posed a significant safety risk to the nuclear plants, and by doing so they “effectively betrayed the nation’s right to be safe from nuclear accidents.”
 The report said "it is considered that TEPCO management knew about delays in anti-quake works and postponement of tsunami measures and were aware that the Fukushima Daiichi was vulnerable".
 TEPCO also failed to act promptly, the panel concluded, but added: "This should not be attributed to individuals … at the plant but the structural problems of TEPCO."
 The NAIIC blamed lax safety measures on what it called the country's powerful and “collusive” decision-makers and on a conformist culture that allowed them to operate with little scrutiny.
 “What must be admitted — very painfully — is that this was a disaster ‘Made in Japan,’” investigation chairman Kiyoshi Kurokawa wrote in the introduction to the report.
 “Its fundamental causes are to be found in the ingrained conventions of Japanese culture: our reflexive obedience; our reluctance to question authority; our devotion to ‘sticking with the program’; our groupism; and our insularity.”